 Learn How to Promote a Podcast

 If you’ve decided to take the leap into podcasting for your business, then you need to learn how to promote your podcast so that it gets heard by as many people as possible.
-This post by Lyndsay Phillips includes some tips for promoting podcasts online.
+Lyndsay Phillips has some tips for promoting podcasts online.

 Make Sure Your Landing Page Forms Don’t Ask for Too Much